What Is a Peptide? Skin Benefits, Types & Complete Guide

 1Injection Site Reactions

-Redness, swelling, and itching at the injection site are the most common side effects and typically resolve within 24–48 hours.
+Redness, swelling, and itching at the site.
+Most resolve within 24–48 hours.

 -